Volnus/YouTube-Blacklist/README.md

 # YouTube-Blacklist
-This is a blacklist of words, phrases, and users that you can ban from your YouTube channel settings to help reduce spam.
+The YouTube-Blacklist is a large blacklist of users, phrases, links, and more that is meant to help reduce comment spam on YouTube.
+By adding these items to your community settings, you will see a lot less spam, harassment, and other negative conflicts.